-What can funders do to apply a climate lens to nature funding?
+What can funders do to apply a climate lens to nature funding? → Fund research into the current and projected impacts of climate change on the region, species or ecosystem type you support to inform how management approaches may need to change.

-- Fund research into the current and projected impacts of climate change on the region, species or ecosystem type you support to inform how management approaches may need to change. - → Support upgrading environmental education materials, tools and signage to include climate change in places like zoos, private conservation reserves and interpretive nature trails. - → Provide training and scholarships to land managers, ecologists and other staff to understand the impacts of climate change and learn about best practice ways to prepare ecosystems for a changing climate.
+→ Support upgrading environmental education materials, tools and signage to include climate change in places like zoos, private conservation reserves and interpretive nature trails.

+Provide training and scholarships to land managers, ecologists and other staff to understand the impacts of climate change and learn about best practice ways to prepare ecosystems for a changing climate. → Ask organisations you already fund how climate change is affecting (or will affect) them and their work and if they need support to include climate change preparedness in their programs.

-- Ask organisations you already fund how climate change is affecting (or will affect) them and their work and if they need support to include climate change preparedness in their programs. - → The AEGN can provide a list of projects and organisations addressing both nature conservation and climate change that are currently seeking funding. - → Fund nature-based solutions that draw down carbon and enhance ecosystem resilience to climate change, protecting both nature and the climate.
+→ The AEGN can provide a list of projects and organisations addressing both nature conservation and climate change that are currently seeking funding.
+IMAGE CREDITS Bottom: Mark Chew Right: Marnie Hawson

+SECTION 2: The climate lens in practice - case studies